-When more than 145 million people had some form of personal information exposed after a major credit reporting agency in the U.S. was hacked, Americans were scrambling to secure their sensitive information.
+When more than 145 million people had some form of personal information exposed after a major credit reporting agency in the U.S. was hacked, Americans were left scrambling to secure their sensitive information.

 Equifax is one of the three largest credit reporting agencies in the country; the other two are Experian and TransUnion.
 With millions of people being affected by the latest breach, some might not want to trust the agencies, but there aren’t really any options.

 “We have no choice,” said Cora Lathrop, mortgage loan officer at Cherokee Nation.
 “I don’t think new credit reporting agencies are going to pop up.
-It’s just evolved through the years to these three majors ones, and I don’t think there’s anything we as consumers can do about that, because wherever we have credit, it’s going to report to those major credit reporting agencies, whether you pay it or not.”
+It’s just evolved through the years to these three major ones, and I don’t think there’s anything we as consumers can do about that, because wherever we have credit, it’s going to report to those major credit reporting agencies, whether you pay it or not.”